 Diabetes, or diabetes mellitus, refers to a metabolic disease where the blood consistently carries a high concentration of glucose.
-This is traced back to the lack of effective insulin hormone, produced by the beta cells of the islets of Langerhans in the pancreas.
+This is traced back to the lack of effective insulin hormone, produced by the pancreas, or a lack of functioning hormone receptors.
 Diabetes mellitus could either arise from a low level of insulin production from the pancreas or an insensitivity of insulin receptors among the cells of the body.
 Occasionally, pregnant women with no previous history of diabetes develop high blood sugar levels.
 This can threaten the health of the mother and fetus, as well as increase all the risks associated with childbirth.

-Insulin is an anabolic hormone that encourages the transport of glucose from the blood into muscle cells or adipose tissue where it can be stored as longer chains of glycogen, or be converted into fat.
+Insulin is an anabolic hormone that encourages the transport of glucose from the blood into muscle cells or adipose tissue.
+Here, it can be stored as long chains of glycogen, or be converted into fat.
 Concurrently it also inhibits the process of glucose synthesis within cells, by interrupting gluconeogenesis, as well as the breakdown of glycogen.
-Normally, insulin is secreted when there is spike in blood sugar levels, perhaps after a snack or meal.
+A spike in blood sugar levels causes the release of insulin.
 Its release protects cells from the long-term damage of excess glucose, while also allowing the precious nutrient to be stored and utilized later.
 Glucagon, another hormone secreted by the pancreas (alpha cells), acts in an antagonistic manner to insulin and is secreted when blood sugar levels drop.